bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 4. What are three different ways to style components in React?

-Css files, Reactstrap, and Styled Components
+CSS files, a library like Reactstrap or Material UI, and Styled Components.